smartcontractkit/ccip-owner-contracts/README.md

 This repo contains a set of contracts used for administering Chainlink contracts, most notably [CCIP](https://chain.link/cross-chain).

-The contracts in this repo are considered production-grade and have been reviewed as part of a [code4rena contest](https://code4rena.com/contests/2023-07-chainlink-cross-chain-contract-administration-multi-signature-contract-timelock-and-call-proxies#top).
+The contracts in this repo's `main` branch are considered production-grade and have been reviewed as part of a [code4rena contest](https://code4rena.com/contests/2023-07-chainlink-cross-chain-contract-administration-multi-signature-contract-timelock-and-call-proxies#top).

 ## Development